DavorMar/rustautogui/README.md

 - detect cursor position

+Note: this library does not use OpenCV template matching, like python version does.
+OpenCV have fully optimised template matching, while here multithreading is used but no GPU acceleration yet.
+For that reason, finding image on screen may be slower than the python counterpart using OpenCV, but the speed is still satisfying.
+Once Segmented correlation algorithm is included, speed will be further increased.
+The goal would be to include also GPU acceleration over time.

+The reason for not including OpenCV in this library is because installation of all the bindings and dependencies for rust can be a tiresome and a long process.
+I did not want to shape the library with prerequisite of user spending multiple hours pre installing everything needed.
+For this reason, template maching has been completely self developed.

 # Segmented template matching algorithm

 Rustautogui crate will include a new variation of template matching algorithm using cross correlation, which is not implemented yet.
 Currently, a paper has been written on the new algorithm and when it is submitted to arxiv it will be release in this library